pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Every time I argued with Professor Alexei, she was there to defend him, as if he were incapable of defending himself.
 I always despised those who defended authority, but I never despised her.
 Eventually, I realized I was closest to being the authority in PL 420, since I was the one who demanded an unprecedented level of philosophical rigor in a typical final-year undergraduate class.

-I found her sitting at the bar on the side of Lago Iluna.
-Behind her was the golden hour magic of the bleeding sun and its reflection in the lake.
-Usually I would be studying something in my dorm.
-I felt like walking that day.
-I sensed a melancholic dread in her eyes gazing at the waves on the horizon.
-My social anxiety was pulling me from approaching her.
-I genuinely had no idea how to start a conversation with her.
-I knew I wasn't romantically into her no matter how romantic the scene was.
-I just wanted her to be my friend.
-I walked towards her slowly.
-She was lost in her thoughts.
+Walking around Lake Iluna, I found her sitting at the bar overlooking the lake.
+Behind her, the golden hour magic painted the sky, the bleeding sun casting its reflection across the lake's surface.
+Typically, I would have been studying in my dorm, but something—perhaps an inexplicable impulse—had drawn me out that day.
+In her eyes, fixed on the distant horizon, I sensed a melancholic dread that mirrored my own.

+My social anxiety threatened to paralyze me again, creating an invisible field of barrier.
+I genuinely had no idea how to start a conversation.
+Despite the cinematically romantic scene, I knew my intentions were purely platonic—I simply wanted to be a friend.
+Cautiously, I approached with each step shy and clumsy.
+She remained absorbed in her thoughts, seemingly unaware of my approach.

 "Hi!
 Can I take this seat?"
-I asked awkwardly.
-It took her a few second to summon her mind.
-She looked at me and then nodded.
-I took the seat awkwardly, smiling at her like an idiot.
-How should I tell her I had no intention to hit on her without sounding like a creep?
-Should I tell her I wasn't stalking her?
-My kneels were unnecessarily shaking.
-It was so awkward.
-She was gazing at the waves again.

-The waitress saved me from this situation I put myself into.
-I ordered a lemon tea.
-Sunset in the lake Iluna was beautiful.
-More beautiful was she who was gazing at the sunset.
-I felt so embarrassed when she realized I was looking at her.
+I asked, feeling an overwhelming nervousness.
+A few seconds passed before she seemed to notice my presence.
+Her gaze shifted, meeting mine briefly before a slight nod.
+I sat down, my attempt at a friendly smile likely appearing more like a grimace.
+Internally, I was spiraling—how could I explain my purely platonic intentions without sounding predatory?
+My knees trembled while my heart was pumping fast.
+Mercifully, she returned her attention to the waves, sparing me from my own awkwardness.

+The waitress arrived like a savior, temporarily giving a break to my anxiety.
+I ordered a lemon tea, grateful for the momentary distraction.
+The sunset over Lake Iluna was breathtaking—a canvas of gold and crimson.
+Yet, somehow, her silhouette against that backdrop seemed more pleasantly breathtaking.
+The moment our eyes met, my embarrassment peaked.

 "What do you want?" she asked bluntly.

-"I'm sorry," I apologized, awkwardly, "I'm sorry for acting like a jerk in the class."
+"I'm sorry," I apologized, my voice trembling slightly, "I'm sorry for acting like a jerk in the class."
 She nodded in agreement, almost heartlessly.

-"I'm sorry... for bothering you if you wanted to enjoy your solitude," I had to continue.
+"I'm sorry... if I'm interrupting your moment of solitude," I added, my fingers nervously tracing the table corner.
 She nodded again.
 I wanted her to tell me it was okay but she didn't.
 We had a silent moment of pure awkwardness until the waitress brought me a glass of lemon tea.
 I thanked the waitress.

-"I don't know what is wrong with me," I confessed.
+"I don't know what's wrong with me," I muttered, more to myself than to her.
 She nodded again.
 I wished she didn't.
 I wished I hadn't been such a jerk in the class.

-"My name is Science," I introduced myself.
-I heard myself screaming in my mind—why did you have to make everything so awkward?
+"My name is Science," I introduced myself, then immediately regretted the abruptness.
+Why did I have to make everything so awkward?
 I thought I was already used to painful embarrassments.
 It would have been so nice if she introduced herself but she didn't.
 She just kept looking at the moving waves.

-"Historically, pink was actually considered a masculine color, a watered-down red—which was, of course, the color of war.
-Baby boys wore pink.
-It wasn't until the mid-20th century that marketing folks assigned it to girls," my autism spoke for itself.
+Desperate to fill the silence, the historical trivia bubbled up before I could stop myself.
+"Did you know pink was originally a masculine color?
+It was considered a watered-down red—the color of war.
+Baby boys used to wear pink before marketing changed everything," my autism spoke for itself.
 Why did I say it?
 I already sounded like a creep, didn't I?
 I hoped, at least, this clarified that I wasn't trying to hit on her.
 I had no wit required to save myself from this pit.

-"I never wanted to be masculine," she replied, softly, still gazing at the waves.
+"I never wanted to be masculine," she said softly, her gaze still fixed on the waves.
 "I hated my body.
-I hated my look.
-I just wanted to be a beautiful princess," she continued, "I surrond myself with the color pink because girls look so beautiful in pink.
-Apparently, I'm not one of them."
+I hated how I looked.
+I just wanted to be a beautiful princess."
+A pause.
+"I surround myself with pink because girls look so beautiful in it.
+But apparently, I'm not one of them."

-"You look beautiful in pink," I replied, without thinking.
+"You look beautiful in pink," slipped out before I could filter my thoughts.
+Immediately, I wanted to disappear.
 Yes, I just officially labelled myself as a creep, didn't I?
 I knew she wouldn't be grateful for it.
 She must have thought either I was lying or I was trying to make her feel better.
 How should I explain I meant it genuinely without sounding more like a creep?
 The awkward silence came back.
-It lasted for half an hour.
-The sun eventually drowned in the lake Iluna.
-Darkness took over the atmosphere.
-The lamps on the wall were turned on.
+The sun sank into Lake Iluna, darkness spreading like ink.
+Streetlamps flickered to life, casting soft shadows.
 There was no moon in the sky.
-I wished Luna was here.
-She could have helped me escaped this.
+I wished Luna was here to navigate this social minefield.

-"I suppose you wouldn't really want to be a jerk either—just like I never wanted to be a manly girl," she broke the silence.
+"I suppose you wouldn't really want to be a jerk either—just like I never wanted to be a manly girl," she said, breaking the silence with an unexpected note of vulnerability.
 It was my turn to nod.

-"I didn't want to do anything with you.
-I just couldn't help defending someone being humiliated.
-Professor Alexei is obviously on the spectrum," she explained.
-So was I. Why didn't she see it?
+"I didn't want to do anything with you," she continued.
+"I just couldn't help defending Professor Alexei.
+He's obviously on the spectrum—someone needed to stand up for him."

+So was I. Why did she have to be so kind to one and so cruel to another?

-"I never mean to humiliate anyone.
-I just couldn't help putting my head where it doesn't belong when I find something unrigorous.
-I'm on the spectrum myself," I explained.
+"I never mean to humiliate anyone," I replied, "Sometimes I just can't help diving into discussions when something feels intellectually incomplete.
+I'm also on the spectrum myself."

-"Yes.
-No shit sherlock," she replied.
-She chugged her pink drink.
+"No shit, Sherlock," she muttered, but this time the words felt more like a connection than a dismissal.
+Her pink drink vanished in one swift gulp.